ionninja/chillaxdocs/Writerside/topics/VencordFaq.md

 <p>
     Before going or reading any further, make sure that you have installed <format color="red">C H I L L A X </format>
-    follwoing the instructions given in
+    following the instructions given in
     <a href="Installation-guide.md">Installation Guide</a> for Vencord.
 </p>